JackWachira/MasduRestApi/README.md

 ## Usage

-For developers, the API docs can be accessed on [Ditter API Docs](https://masduapi.herokuapp.com/docs/).
+For developers, the API docs can be accessed on [Masdu API Docs](https://masduapi.herokuapp.com/docs/).

 #### Example usage (Note: Examples use [HTTPie](https://github.com/jkbrzt/httpie) to send requests)